Ayman-cds/Hlb-assistant/README.md

 # HLB Personal Assistant
 Welcome to HLB Personal Assistant, the chat-based banking app that helps you manage your finances on the go.
-This app was built in 24 hours during a hackathon using React Native and TypeScript.
+This app was built during a 24 hour hackathon using React Native and TypeScript.

 ## Features
 * Chat with a personal assistant to check your account balances, transfer funds, and more